 In view of the bill's burdensome cost-benefit analysis requirements, and harm that it may cause on the investing public, I respectfully urge you not to support H.R.
 1062.
 Thank you for your consideration of my concerns.
 If you have any questions, please feel free to contact Michael Canning, Director of Policy, or Anya Coverman, Deputy Director of Policy, at the NASAA Corporate Office at (202) 737-0900.

-Sincerely,
+Sincerely, A Meth Deshue

-A. Heath Abshure

-A. Modh alshue

-NASAA President and Arkansas Securities Commissioner
+A. Heath Abshure NASAA President and Arkansas Securities Commissioner cc: Members of the United States House of Representatives